FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-coding-dojo.md

 3. **What would you say are the key differences between the two campuses?**The campus in Mountain View is the sort of super center and class sizes can go up to 30.
 Here in Seattle they go up to 25.
-    Besides that, there’s not much difference.
+    Besides that, there's not much difference.
 4.  **What kind of process do your instructors go through?**Most instructors will have quite a few years in development experience.
 5.  **What is your background?
-How were introduced into the tech/web development scene?**I’m a graduate of Coding Dojo with a background in Management.
+How were introduced into the tech/web development scene?**I'm a graduate of Coding Dojo with a background in Management.
 I always wanted to get into computers, but my father wanted me to get into finance and wanted me to get an MBA.
 I ended up taking 6 months off and found myself coding.
 One thing led into